7 Frostbite Symptoms You Should Never Ignore

 Hard, waxy skin

-Prolonged exposure will lead to the skin hardening, a frostbite symptom that indicates possible tissue damage.
+Prolonged exposure will lead to skin hardening, a frostbite symptom that indicates possible tissue damage.
 The area may also start to look shiny or waxy.
 If you warm up during this intermediate stage of frostbite, also called superficial frostbite, water- or blood-filled blisters will form.
 Quickly seek medical attention to ensure there’s no lasting skin damage.
 Any continued exposure to the cold will lead to the advanced stage of frostbite, which can cause the affected tissue to die.
-(If you suspect someone has also developed hypothermia, which is a dip in body temperature, use these first aid guidelines for hypothermia.)
+Here are 10 genius solutions to all your winter skin-care problems.

 Warm up the right way